schaall/snake/README.md

 # Info
-This is an environment designed to be used for training machine learning agents on the game snake.
+This is an environment designed to be used for training reinforcement learning agents on the game snake.

 ![snake](https://media.giphy.com/media/jSEgvTqbb9mqIF8dFE/giphy.gif)